 A native of White Oak, Pa., he joined the FMU staff in 2001 succeeding longtime head coach Dr. Thomas Whiteley, who retired after 24 years at the helm of the Patriot programs.

-In 2016, one of his runners (Javier Bustos-Jaimes) earned the prestigious Elite 15 Award presented by the Education Advisory Board (EAB) at the PBC awards ceremony.
+In 2018, one of his runners (Emma Driggers) garnered Google Cloud Academic All-America honors for Division II, while in 2016 another of his runners (Javier Bustos-Jaimes) earned the prestigious Elite 15 Award presented by the Education Advisory Board (EAB) at the PBC awards ceremony.

 Both his 2017 men's and women's squads were named to the USTFCCCA list of All-Academic Teams, after the women garnered the same honor in 2013 and 2010 and both the men's and women's programs earned the honor in 2009.
 His 2006 Patriot men's squad also earned national All-Academic team honors.
 His teams have produced four USTFCCCA All-Academic Team selections: freshman Devin Nelson in 2014, senior Ian Wallace in 2012, senior Amanda Doyle in 2009, and senior Patrick Hopewell in 2006.